reltoom/Choices-Saga/README.md

 Thank you to the Swedish Slack channel for keeping my spirits high.

-Thank you to my mentor from CI, Precious, for giving me advice and guidelines on the project.
+Thank you to my friends on the great feeback to my project.